nimble-dev/nimbleHMC/joss/paper/paper.md

 Modelling includes both continuous parameters to undergo HMC sampling and discrete parameters that cannot be sampled via HMC.
 As far as we know, this combination is not supported by software other than `nimbleHMC`.

-[NOTE: we should probably look at tensorflow prob and numpyro regarding this claim.
-I have the feeling it is mostly true but there might be an exception or two.]

 Individual birds are captured, tagged, and potentially recaptured on subsequent sighting occasions.
 Data is a $294 \times 7$